Scattering of Capillary Waves By a Cylindrical Meniscus: Results and Discussion

 \textit{Modification to Surface Tension Effects}: The meniscus and perturbation profiles contribute non-linearly to the surface curvature.
 Further complexity emerges when the curvature varies sufficiently over a wavelength.
 These effects are expected to be most relevant in the strongly curved regions near the contact line in extreme menisci.
 Furthermore, as these effects are independent of the sign of surface curvature, they will affect positive and negative menisci symmetrically.

-\textit{Modification to Inertial Effects}: The change in the geometry of a curved surface system will affect how the wave's influence penetrates into the bulk of the fluid.
+\textit{Modification to Inertial Effects}: The change in the geometry of a curved surface system will affect how a wave's influence penetrates into the bulk of the fluid.
 This stems from both the curvature of the surface and, in the case of positive menisci, the finite projected depth between the surface and the cylinder.
 In contrast to the geodesic and surface tension effects, these effects are dependent on the sign of surface curvature, and thus will affect positive and negative menisci asymmetrically.

-It is clear then from the asymmetry between the complementary positive and negative menisci that inertial effects must play an important role in the scattering to result in the observed phenomena.
-Specifically for mild menisci, this appears to be the dominant mechanism as only the positive meniscus appears to significantly affect the scattering.
-For the extreme menisci however, the claim of a single important mechanism may be inappropriate and likely requires consideration of inertial, surface tension, and geodesic effects.
-In other parameter regimes, the interplay between these effects will likely change in addition to possibly requiring consideration of other physical mechanisms (see Supplemental Material for more discussion \cite{supp}).
+It is clear then from the asymmetry between the complementary positive ($\varphi_c=45^\circ$, Fig. \ref{Figure:ShadowgraphAmplitude}(a)) and negative ($\varphi_c=135^\circ$, Fig. \ref{Figure:ShadowgraphAmplitude}(c)) menisci that inertial effects must play an important role in the scattering to result in the observed phenomena.
+Specifically for mild menisci, this appears to be a dominant mechanism as only the positive meniscus appears to significantly affect the scattering.
+For the extreme menisci however, the claim of a single important mechanism may be inappropriate and likely requires holistic consideration of inertial, surface tension, and geodesic effects.
+This conclusion agrees with interpretations of results in previous wave-meniscus interaction studies at lower frequencies ($5-25$ Hz) where larger wavelengths relative to meniscus size lead to increased modifications of surface tension effects \cite{wang2025meniscus}.